-a.
+- a.
 Conference and certificate required.
-Make serious, timely, good faith efforts to seek agreement on all disputed matters and requests for relief except dispositive motions.

-The Court will strike motions in civil cases-and may strike motions in criminal cases-that do not include a certificate of conference.
+Make serious, timely, good faith efforts to seek agreement on all disputed matters and requests for relief except dispositive motions. - The Court will strike motions in civil cases and may strike motions in criminal cases that do not include a certificate of conference. - b.

-- b.
 Motions to dismiss or for judgment on the pleadings in civil cases.
 Pleading deficiencies of a claim or counterclaim are often cured in whole or in part by a permissible amendment to the subject pleading.
 Before filing a motion to dismiss for failure to state a claim or counterclaim under Rule 12(b)(6), or a motion for judgment on the pleadings on a claim or counterclaim under Rule 12(c), identify such issues to the opposing party and confer in good faith to resolve them.
 The Court will strike motions that do not include this in the certificate of conference. - c.
 Motions on discovery and scheduling.
 Do not bring a motion on discovery or scheduling disputes absent permission obtained under Section 13.c. - d.
 Motions to seal.
 The Court disfavors but will consider filings under seal.
-Proceed as directed under Section 10.
+Proceed as directed under Section 10. - e.

-e.
 Submission date and briefing deadlines in civil cases.
-The Court follows the deadlines set forth in LR7.3 and considers opposed motions twenty-eight calendar days after their filing date.

-File any response within twenty-one calendar days of the motion.
-File any reply within seven calendar days of the response.
-Do not file a surreply absent advance permission.
+The Court follows the deadlines set forth in LR7.3.
+Opposed motions are submitted to the Court twenty-one calendar days from filing.
+The Court may rule on the motion at that time. - Accordingly, file any response no later than twenty-one calendar days of the motion.
+There is no right to file a reply.
+The Court may consider a reply if it is filed prior to the Court ruling on the motion.
+Any reply must be filed no later than seven days after the response is filed.
+Do not file a sur-reply absent permission.